balena-os/custom-device-support/README.md

 ### Step 1: Evaluation

 Evaluation of your custom hardware is the first step in balena’s Custom Device Support process.
-It allows balena engineers to scope the work required to develop a balenaOS image on your behalf.
-After scoping is complete, balena will provide an official quote which includes the price tier for initial development and ongoing maintenance (if desired) of that hardware onto balenaCloud, as described here: <https://www.balena.io/pricing/#custom-device-support>
+It allows balena engineers to estimate the scope of the work required to develop the balenaOS image.
+After scoping is complete, balena will provide a quote covering the initial development (one time) and ongoing maintenance fees to get your hardware onto balenaCloud.
+Assuming the device bring up requires a custom host OS and base images, our standard pricing will apply: <https://www.balena.io/pricing/#custom-device-support>

 In order to complete this work, balena will require submission of the following form to ensure all relevant documentation and software components are shared with our engineers to prevent delays in starting the evaluation process. <https://balena.typeform.com/to/OXJXXb>